xzel23/utility/README.md

 - extracted common code from the two Swing Logging samples
 - added documentation to the LogUtil classes about rerouting logging implementations
 - code cleanup and minor fixes
+- StopWatch.log...() returns an Object that does the formatting in the toString() method instead of a Supplier<String>
+  to integrate better with logging frameworks (this way, lambda support is not needed)

 ### 12.2.1